 - Visual (taking your eyes off the road)

-- Cognitive (taking your mind off driving)
+- Cognitive (taking your mind off driving or daydreaming)

 Texting While Driving Facts

 TeenSafe provides the following facts about texting and driving:

 - Every day, 11 teenagers die in texting while driving accidents.